 Variable Displacement Compressor

-A variable displacement compressor eliminates the need for a cycling clutch by altering the compressors volume based on system demands.
-The compressor does not contain a cycle switch to cycle the compressor on and off.
-The displacement or output of the compressor is altered by changing the stroke of the pistons.
+A variable displacement compressor eliminates the need for a cycling clutch by altering the compressor's volume based on system demands.
+The system's clutch is left engaged while the system is in use.
+They are disengaged if there's a problem or shut down.
+There is no cycling clutch switch to cycle the compressor on and off.
+Changing the pistons' stroke changes the compressor's displacement or output.

-The pistons are attached to an axial wobble plate that changes angle based on the difference in pressure between the top of the piston and the back or housing side.
-When cabin temperatures are warm and air conditioning performance is high suction pressure will also be high.
-During this time the compressors wobble plate is moved to its greatest angle providing maximum displacement.
-As demand decreases the wobble plate is moved to a lesser angle providing lesser or minimum output.
+The pistons are attached to an axial wobble plate that changes its angle based on the difference in pressure between the top of the piston and the housing.
+When cabin temperatures are warm and air conditioning demand is high, the low side pressure is also high.
+During this time, the compressor's wobble plate is moved to its greatest angle, increasing the piston's stroke and providing maximum refrigerant displacement.
+As demand decreases, the wobble plate is moved to a lesser angle, providing lesser or minimum output.

-This is accomplished with a control valve connected to the suction and discharge ports in the compressors head.
-This valve may be a mechanical or computer controlled valve.
-The mechanical valve has a diaphragm that responds to changes in low side pressure.
-As this valve opens it increases piston stroke.
-As piston stroke increases so does the volume or displacement of the refrigerant flow through the compressor.
+The control valve connected to the suction and discharge ports may be mechanically or computer-controlled.
+The mechanical valve has a diaphragm that responds to changes in low-side pressure.
+It increases piston stroke as it opens, increasing the volume or displacement of the refrigerant's flow through the compressor.